-- Someone in the United States has a stroke every 40 seconds, and more than 795,000 people have a stroke every year.2 - About 150,000 people in the United States die every year from stroke.3 - An emergent large vessel occlusion (ELVO) is caused by a blood clot blocking a large vessel and cutting off significant blood flow to the brain.
+- Someone in the United States has a stroke every 40 seconds, and more than 795,000 people have a stroke every year.2 - About 150,000 people in the United States die every year from stroke.3

 1 Centers for Disease Control and Prevention.
-(2017).
 Stroke Facts.
 Retrieved from www.cdc.gov/stroke/facts.htm